nir0s/feedr/docs/quick_start.rst

 .. code-block:: bash

  mouth -h
- mouth list transports # to list the default transports available to you mouth list formatters # to list the default formatters available to you mouth list fake # for a list of fake data fields you can use
+ mouth feed # to send send infinite amount of messages mouth list transports # to list the default transports available to you mouth list formatters # to list the default formatters available to you mouth list fake # for a list of fake data fields you can use